informatics-isi-edu/chaise/docs/dev-docs/flow-control.md

 3. Send requests for all the aggregate columns that are used in the tabular mode of inline tables from to bottom.

-4. Send requests for all the aggregate columns that are used in the tabular mode of inline tables from top to bottom.
+4. Send requests for all the aggregate columns that are used in the tabular mode of related tables from top to bottom.